Terrorist or extremist activity

 Some important things to think about terrorism

-- Yes, we all need to take seriously, but you shouldn't let the fear of it alter your daily life.
+- Yes, we all need to take this seriously, but you shouldn't let the fear of it alter your daily life.

 - Don't let the threat of terrorism stop you travelling on the tube or bus, or going out and doing the things you normally do.